Maryland requests initial emergency relief funding of $60 million for Key Bridge collapse cleanup

 "It is my intention that the federal government will pay for the entire cost of reconstructing that bridge, and I expect the Congress to support my effort," Biden said, adding that he plans to visit Baltimore as soon as he can.

-The $60 million estimate made by the state of Maryland for initial expenses is, at most, is just 10% of the estimated cost for response to the disaster, CBS News has learned from following a meeting among the Maryland Congressional delegation.
+The $60 million estimate made by the state of Maryland for initial expenses is, at most, just 10% of the estimated cost for response to the disaster, CBS News has learned following a Maryland Congressional delegation meeting.